cheeaun/cheeaun.com/src/blog/_posts/2016-03-29-building-taxirouter-sg.md

 Getting rid of flicker
 ---

 During the first phase of development, the app basically fetches the API response and draw all the thousands of markers with the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/).
 The polling happens every minute and each time, it will fetch the API response again, destroy all markers and redraw them again.
-It results in flickering of markers, which they disppears briefly and reappears again.
+It results in flickering of markers, which they disappears briefly and reappears again.
 Kind of jarring and *feels* slow.

 I use the Google Maps Javascript API a lot in my past projects.
 The usual solution for "[Too Many Markers](https://developers.google.com/maps/articles/toomanymarkers)" problem is always *not* displaying all of them at once.